datajohan-karlberg/ESP32-Bluetooth-selfie-pin/README.md

 ### How to use
 You go to Bluetooth settings in phone and pair it. (it showup as "EPS-selfiepin") You will hear a melody when it connect / disconnect.
-Open camera app and push button.
+Open camera app and push button on ESP.
-It will send "volyme up" button to the phone.
+ESP will send "volyme up" button to the phone app.
 That is the button for take pictures in android phones.
 I have not test on iphone.